jorvis/GALES/README.md

 # FALCON
-Flexible Annotation Logic CONtrol system (FALCON): Annotate a genome in the cloud in minutes.
+Flexible Annotation Logic CONtrol system (FALCON): Annotate a genome locally or in the cloud in minutes.

 ## Getting Started